LienFaron/LienFaron/README.md

 ---

 ## 🚀 About Me
-I'm an engineering student who enjoys building cool things with Python and designing websites using frontend tools.
-Always exploring new ideas and learning along the way.
+I'm an engineering student who enjoys building cool things with Python and designing websites using frontend tools, and I'm always exploring new ideas and learning along the way.

 ---